 08 of 10

-People sometimes have trouble growing ice plant, as well.
-It's a succulent and doesn't look like it would be cold-hardy in New England, but it is.
-Cold isn't the problem.
+People sometimes have trouble growing ice plant.
+It is a succulent.
+It does not look like it would be cold-hardy in New England, but it is.
+Cold is not a problem.
 The issue is that you have to provide it with sharp drainage.
-Ice plant makes it worth your while to tackle this problem head-on, as it can produce a dazzling display of flowers.Continue to 9 of 10 below.
+Ice plant makes it worth your while if you tackle this problem head-on since it can produce a dazzling display of flowers.Continue to 9 of 10 below.

 09 of 10

-Like the prior entry (as well as the widely-loved hens and chicks, which is another ground cover for sun), this one is a succulent.
-But unlike ice plant, Angelina sedum is not grown for its flowers.
-The plant does bloom, but the flower stalks are, frankly, rather gangly-looking.
-It's the foliage that counts with this ground cover: it's golden to chartreuse and will have more gold in it the more sun that it receives.
+Like ice plant (as well as the widely-loved hens and chicks, which is another ground cover for sun), Angelina sedum is a succulent.
+But unlike ice plants, Angelina sedum is not grown for its flowers.
+The plant does bloom, but the flower stalks are gangly-looking.
+It is the foliage that counts with this ground cover: it is golden to chartreuse, the more sun it gets the more golden it gets.

-To create a color contrast with mine, I use black mondo grass as a plant... companion.
-The latter can take significant sun in the North, although Southern gardeners may need to supply it with more shade.
+To create a color contrast, you can use black mondo grass as a plant companion.
+Mondo grass can take significant sun in the North, although southern gardeners may need to supply it with more shade.

 10 of 10

-To prove that I haven't forgotten my promise to include a fragrant plant on this list, let me conclude my selections with creeping thyme.
-Now, to be sure, you may think of fragrant flowers when the subject of scent surfaces and creeping thyme has little to offer there.
-But don't forget that there are also plants with aromatic foliage.
+For a fragrant sun-loving ground cover, you can get creeping thyme.
+Usually, when you think fragrant, you probably think fragrant flowers, but do not forget that there are also plants with aromatic foliage.
 Creeping thyme is one of them (although Thymus vulgaris is an even more fragrant type of thyme).

-The best way to enjoy its pleasing smell is literally to... walk all over it!
-That's right: far from suffering damage if you step on it, this ground cover for sun doesn't mind a reasonable amount of foot traffic.
+The best way to enjoy its pleasing smell is literally to walk all over it.
+That's right: far from suffering damage if you step on it, this ground cover for sun does not mind a reasonable amount of foot traffic.
 Moreover, walking on it crushes the aromatic leaves just enough to waft some of that wonderful scent into the air.